-The contact tracing identifies people with close contact with people who have been infected with the coronavirus.
-The SwissCovid app supports this process: it establishes whether such contact has taken place.
-This allows for chains of transmission to be broken.
+Contact tracing identifies people who have had close contact with people who have been infected with the coronavirus.
+The SwissCovid app supports this process, establishing whether close contact has taken place and giving rapid notification if there is a potential risk of infection.

 The SwissCovid app for mobile phones (Android/iPhone) is helping to contain the coronavirus.
 It complements the conventional contact tracing carried out by cantonal authorities to track new infections.
 Chains of transmission can thus be broken more quickly.
 The SwissCovid app is available in the Apple Store and Google Play Store.